microsoft/debug-adapter-protocol/specification.md

 ### <a name="Events_ProgressUpdate" class="anchor"></a>:arrow_left: ProgressUpdate Event

-The event signals that the progress reporting needs to updated with a new message and/or percentage.
+The event signals that the progress reporting needs to be updated with a new message and/or percentage.

 The client does not have to update the UI immediately, but the clients needs to keep track of the message and/or percentage values.